A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

-In this section, we review representative metrics that enhance robustness against random or sparse predictions, followed by a systematic empirical analysis in Section~\ref{sec:randomness_experiment} to identify which metrics fail to distinguish genuine detector outputs from random or uninformed predictions.
+In this classification subsection, some metrics inherently exhibit robustness to random or sparse scoring due to their design.
+Therefore, metrics are associated with this dimension primarily based on their design principles rather than solely on empirical performance.
+This design-oriented classification is followed by a systematic empirical analysis in Section~\ref{sec:randomness_experiment}, which examines how these metrics behave under random or uninformed predictions and identifies those that fail to distinguish genuine detector outputs from such baselines.